Niltiwari7/dynamic_programming/README.md

 	return f(0,n,arr);
 }
 ```
-3. the minimum sum of elements in array (kadane's algorithm
+3. The minimum sum of elements in an array (kadane's algorithm

  ```
  #include<bits/stdc++.h>